chipmuenk/pyfda/docs/source/manual/input_coeffs.rst

 are based on the integer value i.e. by simply interpreting the bits as an integer value ``INT`` with the MSB as the sign bit.

-The scale between floating and fixpoint format is determined by partitioning the word length ``W`` into integer and fractional places ``WI`` and ``WF`` with total word length ``W = WI + WF + 1`` where the "``+ 1``" accounts for the sign bit.
+The scale between floating ("Real World Value", RWV) and fixpoint format is determined by partitioning the word length ``W`` into integer and fractional places ``WI`` and ``WF`` with total word length ``W = WI + WF + 1`` where the "``+ 1``" accounts for the sign bit.